netdata/go.d.plugin/modules/cockroachdb/README.md

 ## Metrics

-All metrics have "chrony." prefix.
+All metrics have "cockroachdb." prefix.

 | Metric                               | Scope  |                                                                              Dimensions                                                                               |    Units     |
 |--------------------------------------|:------:|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:------------:|